KaiYan289/RLpapersnote/README.md

 ## Novel Architectures

+* *Implicit Quantile Networks for Distributional Reinforcement Learning* (ICML 18')

+In distributional RL, the **distribution** over returns is considered instead of the scalar value function that is its expectation.
+This is beneficial for theoretical analysis.

-* *On Layer Normalization in the Transformer Architecture* https://arxiv.org/pdf/2002.04745.pdf
+* *On Layer Normalization in the Transformer Architecture* (2020) https://arxiv.org/pdf/2002.04745.pdf

 Pre-LN is much easier to train than Post-LN!